 More specifically, it’s a conversation (and contest) about re-naming the Cleveland Indians and the Washington Redskins in which Wahoo naturally plays a big part.
-We prefer to focus on Wahoo, because it’s exponentially more offensive than the name Indians, which can be conceived, or at least re-conceived, to honor Northeast Ohio’s rich native tradition in a way that Wahoo never could.
+When it comes to Cleveland, I prefer to focus on Wahoo, because the team name can at least be conceived (or re-conceived) to honor Northeast Ohio’s rich native tradition in a way that Wahoo never could.
 Plus, Wahoo is much more likely to be changed than the team name, anyway.

 Anyway, before you head to Uni Watch, a few essential points on the conversation:

-1) Wahoo is also significantly more offensive than the name Redskins, which can at least be conceived as an inoffensively descriptive term (like the way white people are called white people, black people, black people), and is a term that natives actually commonly used to describe themselves.
-Of course, natives would never use an image like Wahoo to depict themselves, and this distinction obviously explains why the Redskins haven’t been cursed as badly as Cleveland has by Wahoo (though there’s certainly something going on in Washington, too).
+1) There’s at least an argument that Wahoo is significantly more offensive than the name Redskins, which can at least be conceived as an inoffensively descriptive term (like the way white people are called white people, black people, black people), and is a term that natives once commonly used to describe themselves.
+Of course, natives would never use an image like Wahoo to depict themselves, and this distinction might well explain why the Redskins haven’t been cursed as badly as Cleveland has by Wahoo (though there’s certainly something going on in Washington, too).

-2) Natives would never use an image like Wahoo to depict themselves because Wahoo is a sambo caricature, created in 1947, when sambo imagery was common in all major American animation houses and served largely to reinforce Jim Crow laws and Jim Crow etiquette.
+2) Natives would never use an image like Wahoo to depict themselves because Wahoo is the equivalent of a sambo caricature, created in 1947, when such demeaning imagery was common in all major American animation houses and served largely to reinforce Jim Crow laws and Jim Crow etiquette.

 More specifically, the images serve to dehumanize so as to legitimize patterns of prejudice, discrimination, and segregation by their exaggeration of certain features of the “other” race, that reinforces the idea that the “other” is something less than human.

-We’re surprised that the word “sambo” hasn’t come up yet in the conversation at Uni Watch.
+I’m surprised that the Jim Crow connection hasn’t come up yet in the conversation at Uni Watch.
 Whether or not one is prepared to agree that Chief Wahoo is racist, it’s impossible to argue that it’s not a caricature of a minority race.
 It’s also inarguable that this caricature of a minority race was created in 1947, at a time when caricatures of minority races were popularly used to inflame prejudice and justify discriminatory laws and behavior.